 KPMG’s sixth annual survey of corporate reporting trends in Australia, covering reports to 30 June 2019, includes interviews with directors and senior executives from organisations such as AGL, ANZ, Dexus, Lendlease and Transurban as well as Cbus, Australia Post and Deakin University, who are at different stages in their integrated reporting journeys.
 These business leaders highlight why and how they got started, the key benefits achieved to date and feedback received from investors and other stakeholders.

-We encourage organisations to continue to improve the quality of their reporting and move towards at least adoption of the principles of integrated reporting for more meaningful corporate reporting and to provide better information to support internal business and investment decision-making.
+We encourage organisations to continue to improve the quality of their reporting and move towards adopting the principles of integrated reporting to provide more meaningful corporate reporting and better information to support internal business and investment decision-making.

 ©2021 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
 The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.

 Liability limited by a scheme approved under Professional Standards Legislation.

 For more detail about the structure of the KPMG global organisation please visit https://home.kpmg/governance.